ImZaharias/Mock-Exam-Fundamentals-Oop/README.md

 **Ready to test your Platform Developer skills?** 🎯
 **Start the exam and see if you can hit that 68% passing score!**

+## 📊 Exam Difficulty Evaluation

+Based on the 60-question mock exam attempted:

+- **Overall Difficulty Rating**: **7/10**
+- The test contains realistic and well-structured questions, many of which require deep understanding of Salesforce platform fundamentals, Apex execution context, automation tools, and LWC architecture.
+- Most questions are not "trick-based", but demand accurate knowledge of governor limits, trigger behavior, and best practices in development and testing.
+- Multi-select questions and scenario-based cases elevate the challenge.
+- Suitable for candidates who have completed at least 3–4 weeks of focused study, hands-on practice, and mock exams.

+> 🧠 Recommendation: Review all incorrect answers thoroughly and reinforce weak categories like Process Automation and Apex context logic to push beyond the 68% passing score.

 ---

 *Complete AI-generated solution for fast, effective Salesforce certification prep* 🚀